19balazs86/index/README.md

 ### The following Repositories
 are meant to be a collection of certain topics.
 Playground to quickly and easily try out certain things.
 A good initial or starting point to make the fundamental pieces together in order to create a complex application.

+[Playing with **RabbitMQ**](https://github.com/19balazs86/PlayingWithRabbitMQ "Playing with RabbitMQ") - Try out RabbitMQ message broker.
+Publish messages and consuming in the background using GenericHost.

-[Playing with **Distributed Lock**](https://github.com/19balazs86/PlayingWithDistributedLock "Playing with Distributed Lock") - Try out to make distributed locks using Redis.
+[Playing with **Distributed Lock**](https://github.com/19balazs86/PlayingWithDistributedLock "Playing with Distributed Lock") - Try out making distributed locks using Redis.

 [Playing with **GenericHost**](https://github.com/19balazs86/PlayingWithGenericHost "Playing with GenericHost") - Try out the built-in GenericHost to run background tasks in Windows Service.